 Solomon Islands is one of 17 countries that recognize Taiwan’s independence.
 The Pacific nation now has until mid-September 2019 to decide whether to continue its diplomatic relations with Taiwan, a decision with significant economic implications.

 As second US President John Adams once famously said, “There are two ways to conquer and enslave a nation.
 One is by the sword.
 The other is by debt.”
-The PRC appears to have opted for the latter, tainting the seemingly charitable act of expanding its foreign aid efforts.
+The PRC appears to have opted for the latter.

 Conditions China places on aid offers